-FEMS strongly recommends that you compile your manuscript in MS Word and save it as a .doc or .docx file (not a .pdf file), using the following layout.
+FEMS politely requests you compile your manuscript in MS Word and save it as a .doc or .docx file (not a .pdf file), using the following layout.

-- Title page, followed by a one-sentence summary, the abstract, main text in one single column and references.
+- Title page, the abstract, main text in one single column and references.